 Bob established the community fund in 1998 with a generous gift to give back to the people who need it most.

-Today, the fund supports Scripps stations across the country identify the issues of deep importance to the communities they serve– Whether it’s teaching children to read, providing adults with training for better jobs or offering domestic violence survivors a safe haven, the community fund reflects Bob’s abiding concern for others and his spirit of generosity.
+Today, the Fund works with Scripps stations across the country to support the issues important to their communities.
+Whether it’s teaching children to read, providing adults with training for better jobs or offering domestic violence survivors a safe haven, the community fund reflects Bob’s abiding concern for others and his spirit of generosity.